newpapers/newpapers.github.io/index.md

 * **Durability**: Will these new formats remain accessible in case of server failure or bitrot?
 How can we ensure that submissions remain accessible for many decades to come?
 * **Adversarial perspectives** welcome!
 Submissions arguing in favor of current methods (such as LaTeX + PDF workflows) will be equally well-received.

+Our submission portal is expected to open in **February 2021** and will be listed here thereafter.